amckennafoster/figshare-api-workshop.github.io/docs/workshop/schedule-fig-ele-user-day.md

 # The Figshare API
-Figshare actually has 4 different APIs:
+The Figshare API has evolved over time and there are actually 4 different APIs:
 - REST API: https://api.figshare.com/v2
 - Stats API: https://stats.figshare.com/
 - OAI-PMH: https://api.figshare.com/v2/oai
 - ResourceSync: https://scholardata.sun.ac.za/.well-known/resourcesync

+This workshop will focus on using the REST and Stats APIs.

-# Using the API without scripting
+# Using the APIs without scripting

 ## How to use the documentation